Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 When hovering on one of these balls, they grow.
 This background is been chosen to match the navigation menu of the homepage.
 The background jumping balls have a 50% opacity in order to don't distract from the menu ones.

 * Footer: The footer is located on the bottom of every page.
-It is semy-transparent and it includes the links to my [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/) and [Twitter](https://www.twitter.com/) pages.
+It is semi-transparent and it includes the links to my [Facebook](https://www.facebook.com/), [Instagram](https://www.instagram.com/) and [Twitter](https://www.twitter.com/) pages.
 The icons of the social networks are located into small grey circles that become black when hovering on them.

 * About me: In this page is displayed a picture of me on the left that scrolls down when the page is being scrolled.